The Rising Need for Data Governance in Healthcare

 Each of these goals will require different types of information.
 To use that information compliantly, data teams must work within a transparent governance framework.

-2. Identify, Categorize, and Prioritize Your PHI
+2. Identify, categorize, and prioritize patients’ PHI

-PHI is arguably the highest risk data that a healthcare company manages.
+PHI is arguably the highest-risk data that a healthcare company manages.
 In order to stay compliant and provide the best patient care possible, identifying and categorizing PHI should be a top data governance priority.

 It’s also important to make sure that information is properly categorized across all areas of the organization, including: